kbrownell/automated_testing/README.md

 1. Be free and we didn't want to host the CI application.
 2. Integrate with GitHub.
-4. Build our products.
+3. Build our products.
-5. Work with existing tests.
+4. Work with existing tests.
+5. Be easy to update scripts across dozens of different repositories.

 ### Testing priorities from clients: